Air Fryer Recipe

 Method

-1. Bring the stock to a gentle simmer in a saucepan and add saffron threads to steep.
+1. Bring the stock to a gentle simmer in a saucepan, then add the saffron threads and leave them to steep.

-2. Cook Arborio rice using the saffron-infused stock until creamy and absorbed.
+2. Cook the Arborio rice with the saffron-infused stock until it is creamy and the liquid has been absorbed.

-3. Stir in butter and Parmesan cheese, season with salt and pepper, and let cool slightly.
+3. Stir in the butter and Parmesan, season with salt and pepper, then leave to cool slightly.

-4. Shape cooled rice into golf ball-sized balls, placing a cube of mozzarella inside each.
+4. Shape the cooled rice into golf ball-sized balls, tucking a cube of mozzarella into the centre of each one.

-5. Dip each ball into beaten eggs, then roll in breadcrumbs to coat.
+5. Dip each ball into the beaten eggs, then roll in the breadcrumbs until evenly coated.

 8. Serve hot with tomato sauce or aioli.